avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 scientific publications describing the sequence.
 The 'FEATURES' field contains information about the location of features of interest inside the sequence, such as regulatory sequences or genes that lie inside the sequence.
-The 'SEQUENCE' field gives the sequence itself.
+The 'ORIGIN' field gives the sequence itself.

 RefSeq